Impact Wrestling – May 24, 2012: Sting Returns. Again.

 Joey Ryan, the Gut Check contestant tonight, talks about growing up a wrestling fan.

 Austin Aries vs. Joey Ryan

-Ryan looks like Ben Stiller trying to look like a 70s porn star.
+Ryan looks like Ben Stiller trying to look like a 70s action star.
 His tights say Hollywood and he slaps Aries before heading to the floor.
 Aries dives on him and they head back in.
 I think Ryan is supposed to be a 70s actor or something.
 Aries takes him down with a spinning forearm but Ryan comes back with a pumphandle suplex for two.
 Aries hits the running dropkick in the corner followed by the brainbuster for the pin at 4:06.

 Rating: C. Not bad but WAY better than Silva.
 Ryan has charisma but his ring work is only ok.
 Since apparently wrestling doesn’t matter as much as talking to Hogan anymore though he should be fine.
 Apparently he’s a bigger deal on the indy circuit so that’s probably why I’ve only heard his name in passing.
 Not bad but I’d like to see these Gut Check guys WIN.
 It might actually make me believe they belong.

 Moment #6 is Sting beating Hogan at BFG and Hogan Hulking Up to save it.